Last date modified: 2026-Mar-03

 Index Manager dialog

 4. Click the Rebuild curved arrow icon.
 Refer to Navigating Index Manager for navigation details.
 A confirmation message notifies you that the index is unavailable while it is rebuilding.
+You may work in other indexes or start a new one during rebuilding.

 5. Click Rebuild to proceed.
 Indexing progress appears below the new index name.
 See Monitoring the index build process for information.